dhrubo55/personal-blog/content/posts/day-58-mocking-void-methods-using-argumentcapture-and-answering.md

 This method can help to verify if a method throws any exception and based on that we can test some execution path.

-In the `add()` method we can check for addition overflow and throw a custom exception so that we can verify the execution path.
+In the `add()` method we can check for addition overflow and throw a exception so that we can verify the execution path.

 ```java
 @Test(expected = Exception.class)